GerritCodeReview/plugins_imagare/src/main/resources/Documentation/rest-api-accounts.md

   GET /accounts/self/@PLUGIN@~preference HTTP/1.0
 ```

-As response a [ConfigInfo](rest-api-config.html#config-info) entity is
+As response a [PreferenceInfo](#preference-info) entity is returned
-returned that contains the preferences of a user for the @PLUGIN@
+that contains the preferences of a user for the @PLUGIN@ plugin.
-plugin.

 #### Response